WNESU Attendance Procedure - Revised July 2025

 -

-Absences: It is our shared responsibility to be sure that every child is safe and accounted for on every school day.
-If your child is absent from school please notify the attendance office within 30 minutes of your school’s start time.
+Absences: It is our shared responsibility to be sure that every student is safe and accounted for on every school day.
+If your student is absent from school, please notify the school within 30 minutes of your school’s start time.
+Consult your student’s school handbook for specific notification procedures.

 -